If only I had a fiver for every time I’ve been asked

 They are also incredibly intense and concentrated medicinal products.
 Some of them can even burn you.

 Dropping essential oil on top of water, even if you use a portable liquidisery thingy will not mix the oil in the water; it will remain distinctly separate.
+And disparate.

 An ‘oil in water’ emulsion will not spontaneously and magically occur.
 Chemistry and physics don’t work like that.
 Shame, and annoying, but so much is, I find.